damiso15/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 * 1-swap.c - Write a function that swaps the values of two integers.
 * 2-strlen.c - Write a function that returns the length of a string
 * 3-puts.c - Write a function that prints a string, followed by a new line, to stdout.
+* 4-print_rev.c - Write a function that prints a string, in reverse, followed by a new line.

 ## 0-reset_to_98.c  ##